dora-metrics/pelorus/docs/Configuration.md

 In order for proper collection, we require that all builds associated with a particular application be labelled with the same `app.kubernetes.io/name=<app_name>` label.

-Currently we only support GitHub.
-Open an issue or a pull request to request support for additional Git providers.
-(BitBucket and GitLab are on our roadmap.)
+Currently we support GitHub and GitLab, with BitBucket coming soon.
+Open an issue or a pull request to add support for additional Git providers!

 #### Suggested Secrets